AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 - `transform`, an in-place `map`
 - `get` and `set`, which load and modify (respectively) the value at an index

-All of these operations take in arbitrary functions (thanks to C++11's new syntax for lambda functions) and work with arbitrary types (due to C++'s template system).

 Operations like `map`, `tabulate`, and `transform` are completely data parallel.
 However since they take in arbitrary functions, it's possible for the workers to